Country of Origin: Siberia

 The Siberian is fun loving, friendly, gentle, alert, and outgoing.
 As a puppy, he is playful and mischievous; as he matures, he becomes more dignified and reserved.
 Still, he is not possessive, territorial, or suspicious of strangers.
 He was bred to live and work as part of a team, so he does not like to be alone.
 The Siberian gets along well with children and other dogs, but he is predatory toward smaller animals.
 He has a tendency to howl rather than bark.

-- Grooming: The Siberian’s coat requires only minimal attention, except during shedding season, when he loses his entire undercoat.
+The Siberian’s coat requires only minimal attention, except during shedding season, when he loses his entire undercoat.
 He should be combed daily during those periods.
+The Siberian is a naturally clean dog.

-- Training: This dog was bred to run in front of a sled and make his own decisions.
+This dog was bred to run in front of a sled and make his own decisions.
 He also loves to chase small animals.
 Given those facts, no amount of training will make it safe for him to be off lead outside of a fenced area.
 He is intelligent and friendly, but he can be stubborn and may obey a command only if he sees a point to it.
+Positive reinforcement, consistency, patience, and an understanding of sled-dog character are all required.